-The University requires all recognized student organizations to abide by federal, state, and local laws, and University regulations.
-The University may become involved in the off-campus conduct of recognized student organizations when such conduct is determined to affect a Substantial University Interest its judgment, that the allegations present a serious or continuing threat to the Fort Valley State University community.
+The university requires all recognized student organizations to abide by federal, state, and local laws, and university regulations.
+The University may become involved in the off-campus conduct of recognized student organizations when such conduct is determined to affect a substantial university interest.